-Its teaching staff is made up of prestigious and renowned professionals with a long career in health care, teaching and research, who have worked in many countries on several continents, developing professional and teaching experience that they deliver in an extraordinary way in this program.
+Its teaching staff is made up of prestigious and renowned Cuban professionals with a long career in health care, teaching and research, who have worked in many countries on several continents, developing professional and teaching experience that they deliver in an extraordinary way in this Professional Master's Degree.

-The methodological design is developed by a multidisciplinary team of experts in e-Learning, who integrate the latest advances in educational technology for the creation of numerous multimedia educational tools that allow the professional to face real problems in their daily clinical practice, which will allow the acquisition of knowledge and the development of skills that will impact their future professional work.
+The methodological design of this Professional Master's Degree has been developed by a multidisciplinary team of e-learning experts.
+It integrates the latest advances in educational technology for the creation of numerous multimedia educational tools that allow the professional, based primarily on the problem-based learning method, to address real problems in their daily clinical practice.
+This will allow them to advance by acquiring knowledge and developing skills that will impact their future professional work

-It should be noted that each of the contents generated, as well as the videos, selftests, clinical cases and modular exams have been thoroughly reviewed, updated and integrated by the professors and the team of experts that make up the working group, in order to facilitate the learning process in an educational and phased manner to achieve the objectives of the program.
-This up-to-date program is the best on the educational landscape in infectious diseases and pharmaceuticals.
+It should be noted that in this Professional Master's Degree, each of the contents generated, as well as the videos, self-evaluations, clinical cases and exams have been thoroughly reviewed, brought up-to-date, and integrated by the team of experts that make up the faculty.
+This is to ensure that the learning process is orderly and instructive in order to achieve the program's objectives.

+This program, having been updated as of April 2020, is the best in the educational panorama in Clinical Infectious Diseases and Antibiotic Therapy.